danbaryaakov/bean-runner/README.md

 #### Running the Flow

 Click the Play button next to the flow name to run the flow.
+This will create a new flow "Run" (shown in the Runs section) and execute the flow.
 Select the step you want to focus on to see the logs and status of that step.